MP Estate Planning UK

 The key considerations include:

-• The value of your overseas property at the time of your passing.
+• The market value of your overseas property at the date of death — converted into pounds sterling at the exchange rate on that date.

 Tax Implications for UK Residents